Coming up: Sao Paulo - Gay Pride Parade 2016

 The Sao Paulo Gay Pride is an annual parade which has been organized in the city centre of Brazil's largest metropolis since 1997.
 Gay pride or LGBT pride is the positive stance against discrimination and violence toward lesbian, gay, bisexual, and transgender (LGBT) people.

-The Sao Paulo Gay Pride is usually held mid-May, the date for 2016 is scheduled for 5 of June but still has to be confirmed.
+The Sao Paulo Gay Pride is usually held mid-May, the date for 2016 is scheduled for 29th of May.

 In several cities in the world, gay pride events are organisedand range from solemn to carnivalesque.
 The Sao Paulo Gay Pride is considered the biggest and best gay pride parade in the world.
 The event is the second largest of the city, after the Grand Prix Formula One Brazil.
 In 2016 Sao Paulo sees already the 20th edition.

 The Sao Paulo Brazil Gay Pride Parade (Parada do Orgulho Gay de Sao Paulo, Brasil) and its associated events have been organized by the APOGLBT – Associacao da Parada do Orgulho de Gays, Lesbicas, Bissexuais e Travestis e Transexuais since its foundation in 1999.

 The event has grown from 2,000 participants in 1997 to almost 4 million people at the last edition.

 Pride themes are usually related to the political debate on gay rights and citizenship.
 At the Sao Paulo Gay Pride of 2013 (Parade on Sunday 2 of June), a year where the gay community was trying to consolidate its many victories on marriage and same-sex rights in Brazil, the theme was: "Back to the closet, never again!
 Union and awareness in the fight against homophobia".